 Let’s kick off this list of books worth reading again with one of my favorites.
-I’m not at all surprised it won a Pulitzer Prize; the writing is absolutely fabulous.
-Anthony Doerr masterfully interweaves the stories of Marie-Laurie, a blind French girl who flees from Paris to the coastal city of Saint Malo with her uncle, and Werner, a German radio operator charged with rooting out the French resistance.
+I’m not at all surprised it won a Pulitzer Prize; the writing is fabulous.
+Anthony Doerr masterfully interweaves the stories of Marie-Laurie, a blind French girl who flees from Paris to the coastal city of Saint-Malo with her uncle, and Werner, a German radio operator charged with rooting out the French resistance.
 While the plot is interesting in and of itself, the character development and storytelling will keep you glued to the page.

 Astronaut Mark Watney wakes up to find himself marooned on the planet Mars, left for dead by the crew of the Ares 3 mission.
-Now, he must use all his ingenuity to overcome insurmountable odds for the chance to return back home to Earth.
+Now, he must use all his ingenuity to overcome insurmountable odds for the chance to return home to Earth.
 I love how Weir uses real science and technology in this captivating book.
-To be honest, I almost didn’t read this book because the strong language at the beginning of the book really turned me off.
-In fact, I’d have to say it’s one of the best sci fi books out there, and one of the most thrilling books I’ve read in recent years – which is saying a lot considering how much I read.
+To be honest, I almost didn’t read this book because of the strong language at the beginning of the book turned me off.
+I’d have to say it’s one of the best sci fi books out there, and one of the most thrilling books I’ve read in recent years – which is saying a lot considering how much I read.
 Definitely one of those books worth reading again.